| 1. Hiring

 Unfortunately,

-real estate is a extremely emotional business.
+real estate can be an extremely emotional business.
 I have

-had many transactions where the seller was offended by
+had many transactions in which the seller was

 My

-advice: Do not drive off a potentially good buyer
+advice: Do not drive off a potentially solid buyer

 not as some negative reflection of you or your home.
 Many